buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/fingerprints.md

 ## Defining a Fingerprint

-The workflow handler function defines a Fingerprint for a Job by calling the ``Fingerprint()`` method on the Job Definition object.
+The workflow handler function defines a Fingerprint for a Job by calling the ``Fingerprint()`` method on the Job object.
 This method takes a list of commands (strings) that list the Job's inputs.
 The commands should output either the full input data, or a hash of the data, to stdout.

 Before the Job's Steps are run, all the fingerprint commands will be run, and their stdout output concatenated